|Subscribe | What is RSS|

 Annual Convocation, WWII POW speaker, and Avenue of Flags to honor POWs and MIAs

-The 2017 National POW/MIA Convocation will be held at 11:00 a.m. on Wednesday, September 13 in the Storm Dome on the campus of Georgia Southwestern State University.
+The 2018 National POW/MIA Convocation will be held at 11:00 a.m. on Wednesday, September 19 in the Storm Dome on the campus of Georgia Southwestern State University.
 The public is invited to this free program.
-Featured speaker Mindy Kotler, Director of Asia Policy Point, will present “From Torture to Triumph: The 70-Year Quest for Justice of American POWs of Japan.”
+Featured speaker David Keller will discuss his research on factors affecting Union and Confederate prison camps during the Civil War.

 About the National Park Service.
 More than 20,000 National Park Service employees care for America’s 401 national parks and work with communities across the nation to help preserve local history and create close-to-home recreational opportunities.
 Learn more at www.nps.gov.